Cloud Comic Campaign

 Audience:

-C-suite decision-makers, software users and utility engineers typically aged around 40-60s
+Nostalgic comic-book style reminiscent of batman and the flash developed to resonate with C-suite decision-makers, software users and utility engineers typically aged around 40-60s.

-Together with the client, we discussed the importance of creating a unique and memorable character that would resonate with the audience while also referencing popular comics like Batman and The Flash.
+We agreed with the client on the importance of creating a memorable, unique character that would resonate with the audience, reminiscent of pop culture icons like Batman and the Flash.

-It went viral and was featured as their Twitter cover for six months.
-It was heavily promoted yearly for three years and became the highest-performing creative digital asset across Oracle Utilities’ social media.
+The comic series went viral and was featured as their Twitter (now X) cover for six months.
+It was heavily promoted for three years and became the highest-performing creative digital asset across Oracle Utilities’ social media.